Written by Terry Smith

-Chiminea may sound like some kind of small animal or pet, but it is actually the name for a certain type of traditional oven that became popular in Mexico in the 1600s.
+Chiminea may sound like some kind of small animal or pet, but it is actually the name for a certain type of traditional oven that became popular in Mexico in the 1600s and is a quality alternative to a gas patio heater or electric patio heater for that matter.
 The name chiminea comes from the Spanish word for chimney and it is easy to see why the Mexicans chose that moniker as regardless of the overall style or material the Chiminea is made from, they all sport a chimney of some sort on top of a fire pit.
+And that’s how they differ from a fire pit primarily – a chimney extension.

 Originally, chiminea were used inside Mexican homes, not only for cooking purposes similar to our charcoal bbq culture, but also to provide a warm place for the family to sit around.
-Fast forward to the present day and these once kitchen staples of the Mexicans are now popular garden features, being used mostly as a type of garden ornament/ heater but also with an optional barbecue feature in many models.
+Fast forward to the present day and these once kitchen staples of the Mexicans are now popular garden features, being used mostly as a type of garden ornament/ heater but also with an optional barbecue feature in many models – you can learn more about that in the chiminea buyers guide.

 One advantage of using a chiminea over a barbecue is that the design of these traditional ovens contains the flames inside the fire pit chamber much better and also the smoke is channeled through the long chimney and can often be directed away from people sitting nearby.
 This is much more difficult to do with a standard barbecue and your guests end up going home with clothes smelling like they themselves have been burned at the stake, unless you opt for a food smoker.